EyalRuf/Arduino-rfid-nfc/README.md

 There are 3 examples that are ordered from simple to more complicated.
 If you're somewhat new to coding and or arduino, I'd highly suggest just trying to make example 1 work before jumping into the more complex ones.
+I also added some pictures of the settup but clearer instructions for it can be found in the link 'Arduino - RFID-NFC - Arduino Tutorial'.

 Written by Eyal Rufeisen - e.rufeisen@st.hanze.nl .

 ## Last notes before jumping into it:

-- There is a link the main folder as well as folder 3 for other examples/tutorials that explain how to set up the arduino and nfc (where and how to connect them properly).
+- There is a link in the main folder as well as folder 3 for other examples/tutorials that explain how to set up the arduino and nfc (where and how to connect them properly).
 I took the original code from there too.
 So it's a good place to look for some initial help with connectivity and setting things up.

 - I personally had a lot of trouble setting up the libraries needed and stuff.
 You should install the arduino IDE and look for the package manager.
 In there you can install specifc required libraries like the ones used here (SPI & MFRC522).
 Hopefully that works well enough for you.
 Sometimes I got messages that the libraries weren't found and etc, I believe I fixed those issues by moving my installation and IDE libraries folder (can be found in the IDE settings).